Ensembl/ensembl-dauphin-style-compiler/earp/doc/spec.md

 Function and procedure implementations must be unique with respect to the type of their in and in/out parameters.

 Bulk-agrument syntax allows all variables defined up to a perion (`.`) to be passed as arguments.
 The sigil is a suffixed `..`.
+Bulk-argument syntax cannot be used in return types for functions.
 Bulk-argument syntax can be used with all parameter types.
 For example, the gene filtering example above can be implemented in a utility procedure as follows.

 ```
 procedure only_nice_genes(<>data..) {